 The PTA Program is offered on the Winter Haven Campus.
 Classes are scheduled Monday through Thursday, and the program includes day and occasional evening hours.
 Program requirements are rigorous.
 The student must commit to making the program his or her first priority to ensure success.

-The Physical Therapist Assistant Program at Polk State College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703.706.3245; email: firstname.lastname@example.org; website: www.capteonline.org.
-The program's current status is Probationary Accreditation, and more information is available at: www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices.
-The Polk State PTA Program can be contacted by telephone (863.297.1010 ext.
-5751) or email (email@example.com).
+The Physical Therapist Assistant Program at Polk State College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703.706.3245; email: email@example.com; website: www.capteonline.org.
+The program’s current status is probationary accreditation; for more information see www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices.
+The Polk State PTA Program can be contacted by calling 863.297.1010 x5751 or emailing firstname.lastname@example.org.

 The admission period is February 17 through March 17 of each year.
 An online application is available on the PTA Program’s website during this period.